-Deutsche Stiftung Weltbevölkerung (DSW) and the European Parliamentary Forum for Sexual and Reproductive Rights (EPF) launched the 2021 Donors Delivering for Sexual and Reproductive Health and Rights (SRHR) report with a virtual panel discussion on 16 September.
-The report tracks and assesses donor support to SRHR, family planning (FP), and reproductive, maternal, newborn, and child health (RMNCH), looking at the most recent available official data (2019).
+On November 8, Deutsche Stiftung Weltbevölkerung (DSW) and the European Parliamentary Forum for Sexual and Reproductive Rights (EPF) jointly launched the 2022 Donors Delivering for Sexual and Reproductive Health and Rights (SRHR) Report at an event in the European Parliament.

 Notes to the editor:

 - The European Parliamentary Forum for Sexual and Reproductive Rights (EPF) is a network of members of parliament from across Europe who are committed to protecting the sexual and reproductive health of the world’s most vulnerable people, both at home and overseas.
-We believe that women should always have the right to decide upon the number of children they wish to have, and should never be denied the education or other means to achieve this that they are entitled to
+We believe that women should always have the right to decide upon the number of children they wish to have, and should never be denied the education or other means to achieve this that they are entitled to.